ABDULLAH-AE06/Engineering-foundations/calculus/README.md

 Instantaneous velocity represents the velocity at a single moment in time.

 To find it, the time interval is made smaller and smaller.

+## Rate of Change and Aircraft Motion

+In aircraft motion, quantities rarely stay constant.

+- The rate of change of position is velocity.
+- The rate of change of velocity is acceleration.

+During takeoff, the aircraft’s velocity increases with time.
+This means the rate of change of velocity is positive.

+Understanding rates of change helps engineers predict how an aircraft responds to forces during different phases of flight.